Perseverative Autism: 3 Reasons It Happens and How You Can Manage It

-When a child repeatedly flaps their hands, taps their legs, or crashes into pillows, they are often seeking physical stimulation.
+When a child engages in hand flapping when excited, taps their legs, or crashes into pillows, they are often seeking physical stimulation.
 For kids with autism, especially those with sensory issues as well, physical input helps their bodies understand where they are in space.

 This physical stimulation can be relaxing, both in the familiar repetitive nature of it, but also in the sensations it gives the child’s body.
 A child may perseverate on these physical behaviors because it feels good.
 Because it feels good, they keep doing it.